manulera/ShareYourCloning_backend/README.md

 If you want to serve the full site (backend and frontend) with docker, check [getting started in 5 minutes](https://github.com/manulera/ShareYourCloning#timer_clock-getting-started-in-5-minutes) in the main repository.

-If you want to serve only the frontend from a docker container, an image is available at [manulera/shareyourcloningbackend](https://hub.docker.com/r/manulera/shareyourcloningbackend).
+If you want to serve only the backend from a docker container, an image is available at [manulera/shareyourcloningbackend](https://hub.docker.com/r/manulera/shareyourcloningbackend).
 The image is built from the Dockerfile in the root of this repository and exposes the port 3000.
 To run it:

 ```bash
 docker build -t manulera/shareyourcloningbackend .